Ramaiyan

-Ramaiyan, Ramayyan or Ramappaiyyan was a general who served under the Madurai Nayak king Thirumalai Nayak.
+Ramaiyan, Ramayyan or Ramappaiyyan was a general who served under the Madurai Nayak king Tirumala Nayaka.
 He is the subject of the Tamil ballad Ramayyan Ammanai.

 Personal life

-Ramaiyan was a Brahmin soldier who served in the army of Thirumalai Nayak.
+Ramaiyan was a Tamil Brahmin soldier who served in the army of Thirumalai Nayak.
 He acquired fame for his prowess as a swordsman and gradually rose to become an important general in the Nayak's army.

 War against Mysore

 Ramaiyan's first major battle was against Harasura Nandi Raja, the general of the Mysore kingdom.
-In 1633, Halasura invaded the Nayak kingdom and marched as far as Dindigul but was repulsed by Ramaiyan and Ranganna Nayak, the polygar of Kannivadi.
+In 1633, Harasura invaded the Nayak kingdom and marched as far as Dindigul but was repulsed by Ramaiyan and Ranganna Nayak, the polygar of Kannivadi.
+Nelson and Mr. Rangachari provide a detailed narrative of the events wherein the latter pushed their success further by besieging the capital of Mysore.
+The account highlights the recall of Ramaiyan and his subsequent disobedience, which, despite initial concerns, did not ultimately work against him.
+The Dalavay returned triumphant, receiving great honors from Tirumala Nayaka.
+The inscription of Srimukha in 1633, documenting his land donation to the local temple and referring to him as the minister of Tirumala Nayaka, likely followed this victorious campaign against Mysore.

+Invasion of Travancore

 Ramaiyan also participated in the Nayak invasion of Travancore in 1634-35.

 War against Ramnad

 In 1639, Tambi, an illegitimate brother of the Sethupathi Cadaikkan and a contender for the throne rebelled against the king.
 Thirumalai supported the rebel and sent a huge army under the leadership of Ramaiyan.

 Ramaiyan fought the Ramnad troops led by the Sethupathi's son-in-law Vanni in the Maravar country.
 The war lasted five months and resulted in Nayak's victory.
 The Sethupathi, himself, fled to Pamban Island but was captured and taken prisoner.